Sonia Rykiel: Death

 Rykiel died at her home in Paris during the morning of 25 August 2016, aged 86.
 Her death was caused by complications from Parkinson's disease.
 Rykiel revealed in 2012 that she had been suffering from the disease for fifteen years.
 She is survived by her children Nathalie and Jean-Philippe Rykiel.
 President François Hollande called Rykiel "a pioneer", while Jean-Marc Loubier stated "It is a sad day but Sonia Rykiel leaves behind her an extraordinary legacy."

+Exhibitions

+The Sonia Rykiel brand and its designs were the subject of an exhibition at the Musée des Arts Décoratifs, Paris from 20 November 2008 to 20 April 2009, curated by Olivier Saillard.